 Maloja produces high quality cycling and running gear (as well as skiing attire if you do that in the off season!).
 I love that their products are functional and stylish – think modern, not loud, and likely to be loved by any athlete.

 Pictured above is an older model jersey that I’ve had for a few years (the OrtensiaM.AOP cycling jersey).
 I love the bright yellow color and fun print.
-It’s lightweight and breathable, and it’s built with SPF 40 protection.
-The fabric is also made to support odor prevention/retention, which is amazing.
+It’s lightweight and breathable – great for summer.

 One tip – In general, I find the sizing of European brands runs a bit smaller than the US brands.
 I think Maloja’s gear is a bit more generous than some other European brands but you still may want to order a size up.